Mary Fraser Tytler

-Mary Seton Fraser Tytler (married name Mary Seton Watts) (25 November 1849 – 6 September 1938) was a symbolist craftswoman, designer and social reformer.
+Mary Seton Fraser Tytler (married name Mary Seton Watts) (25 November 1849 – 6 September 1938) was a British symbolist craftswoman, designer and social reformer.

 Biography

 Watts, née Fraser Tytler, was born on 25 November 1849, in India.
 She was the daughter of Charles Edward Fraser Tytler of Balnain and Aldourie, who worked for the East India Company.
 She spent much of her youth in Scotland, where she was raised by her grandparents, and settled in England in the 1860s.
 Early in 1870 she studied art in Dresden before enrolling at the South Kensington School of Art later the same year.
 During 1872 and 1873 Fraser Tytler studied sculpture at the Slade School of Art.
 She initially became known as a portrait painter, and was associated with Julia Margaret Cameron and the Freshwater community.
 There she met painter George Frederic Watts, and at the age of 36 (he was 69), became his second wife on 20 November 1886 in Epsom, Surrey.

 Watts was president of the Godalming and District National Union of Women's Suffrage Society (a local branch of the National Union of Women's Suffrage Societies), and she convened at least one women's suffrage meeting in Compton, Surrey.